sidliu2000/samsung-galaxy-chromebook/README.md

 2) <b>Running Linux</b>

+I prefer running Linux directly, using Crouton, after comparing running built-in Linux apps and using Chromebrew here: https://github.com/skycocker/chromebrew

+Built-in Linux Developer Environment is containerized VM, although it is quite usable, but it is a virtual machine environment nontheless.
+Performance penalty will incur.

+Chromebrew works well for the situations where you need a couple of must-have tools.

+Crouton is a chroot environment, much closer to native Chromeos.
+The performance difference is almost negligible.
+I also like the fact that it is somewhat isolated from the chromeos.

 3) <b>SSD Upgrade</b>

 I got a Western Digital 1TB NVME 2230 SSD, after seeing this video https://www.youtube.com/watch?v=QAyFRj-gORI.